 Thus, when the dog or the pigeon is sensitized to a pattern in this engaged sense, instances of that pattern—instances of a ‘walk’ call in the dog’s case, a triangular door in the pigeon’s—will present to it as belonging to a single similarity class, despite varying in other ways.
 That the animal is sensitized to that class or property means that instances will prompt the same response robustly over variations in other features: variations of the voice and accent in which the call is made, for example, variations in the color and shape that a triangular door may assume.

-Back to rule-following
+3.3 Back to Rule-Following

 Any agential creature that engages in the designated sense with a given pattern will form beliefs, on a functionalist account of belief, that that pattern—in our standard case, that property—is present in this or that situation and will be led on that basis to act accordingly for the satisfaction of its desire (Stalnaker 1984).
-Thus, in recognizing triangular doors, the pigeon will form beliefs, now in this case, now in that, that a door is triangular, and will be prompted to act as such a door would make sense for it to act, given its other beliefs and desires; it will peck at the door and receive its reward.
+Thus, in recognizing triangular doors, the pigeon will form beliefs, now in this case, now in that, that a door is triangular—or that it has some equivalent property—and will be prompted to act as such a door would make sense for it to act, given its other beliefs and desires; it will peck at the door and receive its reward.

 This should not be in any way surprising.
 After all, we might construct a simple robot to emulate the performance of the pigeon, identifying triangular doors and doing something that corresponds to the pigeon’s pecking.
 That robot will also merit the ascription of beliefs, on the functionalist conception of belief that I favor, since it will operate as an agent that aims at the achievement of a goal—pecking on regular doors—and adjusts its behavior for achieving that goal in light of how it represents the situation: it pecks on a door just when it believes that it is triangular in shape.